 Libraries are where the packages are stored for active use.
 Even if you have installed all of the required packages, you generally can’t use them unless you have loaded the appropriate library.
-All chapters begin with a list of libraries you need to load.

 #Note that you do not use quotation marks for package names here. library(package_name)

 You can also load a library by going to the “Packages” tab in the lower-right window and clicking on the box next to the already installed package.
 This command makes the package available for you to use.
-For instance, I used the command
+I used the command

 library(readxl) before using